If you are looking for a portable telescope to take on a trip then there are some great options to suit different budgets.

 Aperture is the measurement of how wide the lens of the telescope is – the higher the number, the better the views you will have.

-It’s always worth checking live prices and availability though as these can fluctuate and you may find a bargain.
-You can check a number of different retailers with the links here:
+You can check prices at a number of different retailers with the links here:

 - Celestron Travel Scope 50